WFRD

-WFRD (99.3 MHz "99 Rock") is a commercial FM radio station licensed to Hanover, New Hampshire.
-Owned and operated by Dartmouth Broadcasting, the WFRD studios are located on the Hanover campus of Dartmouth College.
-The station transmitter is located off Crafts Hill Road in Lebanon, New Hampshire.
+WFRD (99.3 MHz "99 Rock") is a commercial FM radio station licensed to Hanover, New Hampshire, and owned and operated by Sugar River Media.
+The station's studios are located in Randolph, Vermont.
 WFRD airs a mainstream rock radio format with some alternative rock and classic rock tracks.
+Previously, it was owned and operated by Dartmouth Broadcasting from a studio on the Dartmouth College campus.

-In addition to a standard analog transmission, WFRD is available online via iHeartRadio and from its website.
+In addition to a standard analog transmission, WFRD is available online.